-1 Caen, Normandy.
+In Caen, Normandy.

-2 It has already been shown that Norman, Saxon, and Dane were originally branches of the Teutonic or German race.
-See Paragraphs Nos.
-105 and 114.
+It has already been shown that Norman, Saxon, and Dane were originally branches of the Teutonic or German race.
+See §§ 105, 114.

-form of land tenure; reorganized the church, and defined the relation of the state to the papal power.
-5. It abolished the four great earldoms, which had been a constant source of weakness, danger, and division; it put an end to the Danish invasions; and it established a strong monarchical government to which the nobles and their vassals were compelled to swear allegiance.

-6. It made no radical changes in the English laws, but enforced impartial obedience to them among all classes.
+- 2. It modified the English language by the influence of the Norman-French element, thus giving it greater flexibility, refinement, and elegance of expression. - 3.
+It substituted, for the fragile and decaying structures of wood built by the Saxons, noble edifices in stone, the cathedral and the castle, both being essentially Norman. - 4.
+It hastened consolidating influences already at work, developed and completed the feudal form of land tenure free from the evils of continental feudalism (§ 200), reorganized the Church, and defined the relation of the State to the papal power (§ 166). - 5.
+It abolished the four great earldoms (§ 107), which had been a constant source of weakness, danger, and division; it put an end to the Danish invasions, and it established a strong monarchical government, to which the nobles and their vassals or tenants were compelled to swear allegiance. - 6.
+It made no radical changes in the English laws, but enforced impartial obedience to them among all classes.

-WILLIAM RUFUS.8 - 1087-1100.
+WILLIAM RUFUS1 -- 1087-1100

-176. William the Conqueror's Bequest. - William the Conqueror left three sons, - Robert, William Rufus, and Henry.
+176. William the Conqueror's Bequest (1087). - William the Conqueror left three sons, - Robert, William Rufus, and Henry.
 He also left a daughter, Adela, who married a powerful French nobleman, Stephen, Count of Blois.
-On his death-bed, William bequeathed Normandy to Robert.
+On his death-bed William bequeathed Normandy to Robert.

 He expressed a wish that William Rufus should become ruler over England, while to Henry he left five thousand pounds of silver, with the prediction that he would ultimately be the greatest of them all.

-Before his eyes were closed, the sons hurried away - William Rufus to seize the realm of England, Henry to get possession of his treasure.
+Before his eyes were closed, the sons hurried away, - William Rufus to seize the realm of England, Henry to get possession of his treasure.
 Robert was not present.
 His recent rebellion would alone have been sufficient reason for allotting to him the lesser portion; but even had he deserved the sceptre, William knew that it required a firmer hand than his to hold it.

 177. Precarious State of England. - France was simply an aggregation of independent and mutually hostile dukedoms.
-The reckless ambition of the Norman leaders threatened to bring England into the same condition.
-During the twenty-one years of William's reign they had perpetually tried to break loose from his restraining power.
+The reckless ambition of the Norman leaders threatened to bring England into the same condition (§ 200).

+During the twenty-one years of William the Conqueror's reign, the Norman barons had constantly tried to break loose from his restraining power.
 It was certain, then, that the news of his death would be the signal for still more desperate attempts.